MediaComem/comem-archidep/subjects/docker-compose/README.md

 ## What is Docker Compose?

-Docker Compose is a tool for defining and running multi-container applications.
-It is the key to unlocking a streamlined and efficient development and deployment experience.

-Compose simplifies the control of your entire application stack, making it easy to manage services, networks, and volumes in a single, comprehensible YAML configuration file.
-Then, with a single command, you create and start all the services from your configuration file.
+Docker Compose is a tool for defining and running multi-container applications, making it easy to manage services, networks, and volumes in a single, comprehensible YAML configuration file.
+Then, using the command line, you can:

-Compose works in all environments; production, staging, development, testing, as well as CI workflows.
-It also has commands for managing the whole lifecycle of your application:

-    Start, stop, and rebuild services
+* Start, stop, and rebuild services
+  * `docker compose up [service]`
+  * `docker compose stop [service]`
+  * `docker compose build [service]`
-    View the status of running services
+* View the status of running services
+  * `docker compose ps [service]`
-    Stream the log output of running services
+* Stream the log output of running services
+  * `docker compose logs [--follow] [service]`
-    Run a one-off command on a service
+* Run a one-off command on a service
+  * `docker-compose run <service> <command> [args...]`

 ## Why use Docker Compose?

-Why use Compose?
-Key benefits of Docker Compose

-Using Docker Compose offers several benefits that streamline the development, deployment, and management of containerized applications:

-    Simplified control: Docker Compose allows you to define and manage multi-container applications in a single YAML file.
-This simplifies the complex task of orchestrating and coordinating various services, making it easier to manage and replicate your application environment.
+* **Simplified control**: Orchestrate multi-container applications in a single file, making your application environment easy to replicate.

-    Efficient collaboration: Docker Compose configuration files are easy to share, facilitating collaboration among developers, operations teams, and other stakeholders.
-This collaborative approach leads to smoother workflows, faster issue resolution, and increased overall efficiency.
+* **Efficient collaboration**: Compose files are easy to share, facilitating collaboration among developers, operations teams, and other stakeholders.

-    Rapid application development: Compose caches the configuration used to create a container.
+* **Rapid application development**: Compose caches its configuration.
 When you restart a service that has not changed, Compose re-uses the existing containers.
 Re-using containers means that you can make changes to your environment very quickly.

-    Portability across environments: Compose supports variables in the Compose file.
-You can use these variables to customize your composition for different environments, or different users.
+* **Portability across environments**: Compose supports variables to customize your containers for different environments or users.

-    Extensive community and support: Docker Compose benefits from a vibrant and active community, which means abundant resources, tutorials, and support.
-This community-driven ecosystem contributes to the continuous improvement of Docker Compose and helps users troubleshoot issues effectively.

-Common use cases of Docker Compose
+## Common use cases of Docker Compose

 Compose can be used in many different ways.
 Some common use cases are outlined below.
 Development environments